skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/11_onboarding.md

 ## Onboard in phases

-To avoid overwhelming new hires &mdash; or underwhelming them &mdash; treat onboarding as a phased process.
+To avoid overwhelming new hires — or underwhelming them — treat onboarding as a phased process.
 Break it down into the pieces that make sense at each stage.
 The suggestions below will help you build a tailored onboarding guide and corresponding checklist.

 ### Before the first day

 Preparing for your new employee starts well before their first day.
 You'll want to have a number of things in place:

-- Order the hardware (for example, laptop, phone) the new hire will need &mdash; and be sure to leave enough time for IT to configure it and ensure it's ready on the first day
+- Order the hardware (for example, laptop, phone) the new hire will need — and be sure to leave enough time for IT to configure it and ensure it's ready on the first day
 - Purchase any additional licenses and accounts for any software needed
 - If they're going to physically be in an office, figure out where they're going to sit and get the space ready for them
 - If they're going to be remote, make sure to ship whatever they'll need to have on hand for the first day (for example, laptop)